manticoresoftware/manticoresearch-net/README.md

 # Manticore .Net client

+Сlient for Manticore Search.

 ❗ WARNING: this is a development version of the client.
-The latest release's readme is https://github.com/manticoresoftware/manticoresearch-net/tree/3.3.1
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-typescript/tree/3.3.1

-- API version: 3.3.1
-- Build package: org.openapitools.codegen.languages.CSharpNetCoreClientCodegen
-    For more information, please visit [https://manticoresearch.com/contact-us/](https://manticoresearch.com/contact-us/)

 ## Frameworks supported
 - .NET Core >=1.0